AvinashCodes10/Air-BnB-Python-Data-Analysis-Project/README.md

 - Number of reviews has little impact on price
 - Listings are clustered in certain tourist-heavy areas
 - Correlation analysis shows weak relationships between price, reviews, and availability

+  #Conclusion
+- The Airbnb data analysis reveals significant price variations across neighborhoods, with price per bed providing a better affordability metric.
+Private rooms are generally cheaper than entire homes, and the number of reviews has little impact on pricing.
+Listings are clustered in high-demand areas, and availability patterns suggest both seasonal and year-round rentals.
+These insights can help hosts optimize pricing and travelers make informed choices